Code-Institute-Submissions/Portfolio-21/README.md

 ### Scope

 For clients, my goal was to provide a brief overview of myself as a Makeup Artist and the love I have for what I do.
-This includes a brief introduction about me, my work, sharing makeup tutorials, a booking form for appointments, and with many options for contacting me through social media.
+This includes a brief introduction about me, my work, sharing makeup tutorials, a booking form for appointments, and many options for contacting me through social media.

 ### Structure

-In the Home section, I wanted something clean and simple, so I included my name and job title.
-In the About section, I wanted to briefly introduce myself and what I have achieved as a Makeup Artist in the past.
-In the Portfolio section, I wanted them to see some of my before and after work on clients so I can show my skills.
-I created the Tutorials section because I wanted anyone who visits my website to leave with learning something on how to improve their own makeup skills.
-In the Contact section, I wanted to provide a means for the user to book an appointment without necessarily needing to call.
-And lastly, in my footer, I included my social media links for further connections.
+In the Home section, there's a background picture my name and job title.
+In the About section, there's a short introduction and work experience paragraph with a picture of myself on the right.
+Next, in the Portfolio section there's a carousel slider with client photos.
+In the Tutorial section there are 4 videos from Youtube, in the Contact section a booking form and lastly, in my footer there are links to my social media.

 ### Skeleton
 [Wireframes](https://github.com/Vasileia-Apostolou/Portfolio/blob/master/assets/wireframes/Wireframes.pdf)